simon-ritchie/apysc/docstring_markdowns/apysc/_display/line_round_dot_setting_interface.md

 **[Parameters]**

 - `value`: LineRoundSetting or None
-  - Line round dot setting to set.
+  - Line round-dot settings to set.